wassimbrsimo/KushimCodingTest/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+You need to have already [Setup the developement environement](https://reactnative.dev/docs/environment-setup) for react native

 Please follow these instructions in order to get started with the project and test it.